Could diversity be the best lever to help businesses and societies face increasing challenges? A Nordic case study

 Diversity in Sweden: a case study

 Approximately 70 percent of this population growth is occurring in the three largest cities, Stockholm, Gothenburg and Malmö.
-Integrating newcomers into the Swedish society through education, jobs and housing is a major challenge for policymakers, the Swedish business community, and individuals alike.
+Integrating newcomers into Swedish society through education, jobs, and housing is a major challenge for policymakers, the Swedish business community, and individuals alike.

 The NGO also highlights the significance of diversity for the competitiveness of Swedish companies.
 ‘It is therefore very positive that more and more clients integrate diversity and inclusion into their strategy and that they live up to their values’ continues Önell.
 She hopes that the European Union directive that requires large and medium-sized enterprises to report their actions on diversity will help accelerate the movement.